hapax/hapax.github.io/assets/donut.md

 donut earthism!
 I'll demonstrate how the construction works in an elementary way below.
-An obvious objection is that we only see three dimensions, not four, so I will talk about a way to localize physics to a three-dimensional "braneworld".
+An obvious objection is that we only see three dimensions, not four, so I will talk about a physicist's trick for localizing physics called a "braneworld".
-This also helps explain the weakness of gravity.
+This has the other benefit of explaining why gravity is weak.
 I'll end with some more serious objections which, to my mind, decisively rule out the possibility we live in a flat, toroidal braneworld.